 There are two educational tracks: Biomedical or Social and Behavioral.
 You should choose the track that correlates best with the type of research in which you are involved:

-Note: If you perform interventional clinical studies, you may also be required to complete the “Good Clinical Practice (GCP)” course.
+- Note: If you perform interventional clinical studies, you may also be required to complete the “Good Clinical Practice (GCP)” course.
+See below for further information.

-Initial and continuing education (every 3 years) will be required.
-Once the initial CITI modules are completed, users will complete refresher courses every three years.
+Initial and continuing education (every 5 years) will be required.
+Once the initial CITI modules are completed, users will complete refresher courses every five years.
 CITI offers an automated alert system to remind learners, by email, that refresher or recertification training is due.

 Do you wish to take the RCR course or are you a student or post-doc paid off of an NSF grant?